olufemithompson/multibeanconfig/README.md

 - **Default Configuration**: The config section at the top defines default values that can be used by any bean if specific values are missing in the bean's own configuration.
 - **Bean-Specific Configurations**: Each bean under multiple has its own config section where you can define unique settings.
 - **Automatic Value Inheritance**: If a property is not found in a bean's configuration, it will automatically pull from the default configuration defined earlier.
+- **Mandatory Class Property**:  Each bean definition must include a class property specifying the actual class for which multiple bean instances should be configured.

 #### Step 2: Use the @MultipleBean Annotation
 Annotate your service class with `@MultipleBean` to indicate that it should be configured using the MultiBeanConfig library.
 Here’s an example of how to use the `@MultipleBean` annotation with the `HttpClientService` defined in the previous `application.yml`.